marcridore/InkAi/README.md

 - [ ] Add support for more languages and translation models
 - [ ] Enhance the comic view with panel layout customization
 - [ ] Implement collaborative editing features
+- [ ] Get published stories in a marketplace.

 ## Acknowledgements